 All students must have an approved site to complete their practicum/internship by the first week of class.
 In the event that a site is not approved and not on the affiliated site list, students must either: (a) drop the course or (b) secure another affiliated site.
-Stude approved by the clinical experience committee and UTSA.
+Students may not see clients at a site until it is approved by the clinical experience committee and UTSA.